 The first step is to have an electrician prepare your electrical panel for installation, which includes setting up a dedicated circuit to your electrical panel.
 The wires will also need to be tested before installation and after installation.
 Please follow the instructions provided in the kit.

 Ditra Heat Installation

 1. Start with a clean and level substrate.
 If any leveling is required, do so in advance.
-We actually had to do a bit of leveling in our last project.
+We had to do a bit of leveling in our last project.
 We used a leveling compound and allowed it to dry the required time before we began.

-3. Remove sections of the Ditra membrane in order to apply the mortar.
+3. Remove sections of the Ditra membrane to apply the mortar.
 We typically found that even though we cleaned the room thoroughly before we began, each section benefited from an additional pass with a shop vacuum before installation.

 2. Wipe floor, whether concrete or plywood, with a wet sponge.
 This primes the floor for the acceptance of the mortar and ensures that the moisture from the mortar is not consumed by the floor.
 It also removes any remaining dust.

 3. Spread the thin-set/mortar cover entirely the substrate with the flat side of the trowel.
 (If you are installing over plywood, you need to use modified thinset, for concrete, you will use unmodified thinset.)

 I like to use a bucket scoop to transfer the mortar to the floor.